kubernetes-sigs/gateway-api/geps/gep-3793/index.md

-If `spec.isDefault` is set to `true`, the Gateway MUST claim Routes that have specified no `parentRefs` (subject to the usual Gateway API rules about which Routes may be bound to a Gateway), and it MUST update its own `status` to with a `condition` of type `DefaultGateway` and `status` true to indicate that it is the default Gateway, for example:
+If `spec.isDefault` is set to `true`, the Gateway MUST claim Routes that have specified no `parentRefs` (subject to the usual Gateway API rules about which Routes may be bound to a Gateway), and it MUST update its own `status` with a `condition` of type `DefaultGateway` and `status` true to indicate that it is the default Gateway, for example:

 ```yaml
 status: